MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-mass-deployment.md

 ### Before you begin

-To use this functionality, you must be using the July 2017 version with Application update 3 or later.
 Note that silent servicing maintains all components that are currently installed.
 If any configuration is still required, complete it before you begin to follow the instructions in this topic.

 ### Examples of commands for silent servicing